letsencrypt/website/README.md

 # Troubleshooting with Hugo

-If you see the error:
+If you see the error :

-> Failed to load translations in file "en.toml": unsupported file extension .toml
+>Failed to load translations in file "en.toml": unsupported file extension .toml

 Your version of Hugo is probably too old.
 Please use the version specified in [netlify.toml]